Germany Bike Tours

 (36 miles, 37ft net elevation gain).

 Today you have the option of staying in Koblenz to relax and partake in some of the many activities available in the city, or you can opt to do more biking.
 The optional ride today is along another famous German river, the Moselle.
 The river’s character is distinct from the Rhine, but the hills, vineyards and castles all provide plenty of beautiful scenery to admire.
-You can also decide to go and bike on your own to do more or less distance than what the group decides.
+You can also decide to bike on your own to do more or less distance than what the group decides.

 Biking south from Koblenz, we enter the Rhine Gorge, which is possibly the most gorgeous part of the trip (and maybe all of Germany!)
 This valley is a UNESCO World Heritage Site, featuring more than 40 castles and fortresses, many dating back to the Middle Ages.
 Small towns along the river surrounded by vineyards become a common sight.
 One of the highlights of the trip is spending the night in a luxurious castle hotel with panoramic views of the Rhine!
 The atmosphere here cannot be beat, and a gourmet four course dinner is included.
 After a day of biking and a delicious meal, you will truly sleep like kings and queens!